All Episodes

 I just want them to be able to back it up.

-Are they at one percent in the polls?
+Are they at 1% in the polls?

-Uh are they a crazy wheels-off soul who has no chance of garnering support?
+Are they a crazy wheels-off soul who has no chance of garnering support?

-None of that is true of Christine O'Donnell, especially not in a Tea Party year.
+None of that is true of Christine O'Donnell, especially not in a tea party year.

 The stunned silence.